feischl97/cg_lab_2020/README.md

 This repository contains the labs for the course Computer Graphics at the Johannes Kepler University Linz, Austria.

-Slides and lab material can be found at: www.cg.jku.at/teaching/computergraphics/lab
+Slides and lab material can be found at [Moodle](https://moodle.jku.at/).

 ## Staff